 The after aftermath is that Communist China became more capitalist than the USA and the USSR collapsed.
 Impressively right up to the collapse, US hawks insisted that there was a high risk of Soviet conquest of the world.
-Also impressively the people who clearly demonstrated that they were clueless gained status from the collapse, because it (coincidentally) occured while Ronald Reagan was in the White House.
+Also impressively the people who clearly demonstrated that they were clueless gained status from the collapse, because it (coincidentally) occurred while Ronald Reagan was in the White House.
 Oddly, some sincere people including Max Boot and Anne Applebaum took seriously Reagan’s claim to be a principled supporter of freedom around the world.
-I am not much older than they are and remember the distinction between acceptable authoritarians and unacceptabl totalitarians (in other words our sons of bitches and sons of bitches who weren’t ours).
+I am not much older than they are and remember the distinction between acceptable authoritarians and unacceptable totalitarians (in other words our sons of bitches and sons of bitches who weren’t ours).
 I remember the mockery of Carter’s human rights campaign.
 I remember the US alliance with Argentine fascist mass murderers in opposition to the fascists non mass murdering Sandinistas (currently in power to remind us of the utter worthlessness of the domino theory).

 So how can we assess the scientific standing of the domino theory ?
-How does it compare with the Ptolomaic model of the solar system, the phlogiston theory of burning, the caloric theory of heat, and the four humors theory of health and disease ?
+How does it compare with the Ptolemaic model of the solar system, the phlogiston theory of burning, the caloric theory of heat, and the four humors theory of health and disease ?
 Digressions after the jump.